Oh broccoli fries. I first heard about roasted broccoli when a friend told me her recipe was “the best broccoli you’ll ever make”.

 As a mom who’s always looking for new and delicious ways to prepare vegetables, I couldn’t resist an introduction like that!

-I had to make a few tweaks to use ingredients I had on hand, but Piper took one bite of the roasted broccoli florets and declared them Broccoli Fries!
-It made me laugh at first, but after I tasted the crispy, lightly-salted pieces again, I had to agree that they were very slightly reminiscent of French fries.
+I had to make a few changes to use ingredients I had on hand, but Piper took one bite of the roasted broccoli florets and declared them broccoli fries!
+It made me laugh at first, but after I tasted the crispy, salted pieces again, I had to say that broccoli fries was a great name for the recipe!

-Once we started calling the veggies Broccoli Fries, Haiden was much more willing to eat them.
+Even better, when we started calling the veggies broccoli fries, Haiden was much more willing to eat them.
 Personally, I’m not a vegetable lover, but I can say that this is absolutely the best broccoli I’ve ever had.
 It’s so good that I’m sure I’ll be making it weekly!

 Broccoli Fries Recipe

 - 1 garlic clove, peeled and thinly sliced (or 1 teaspoon minced garlic)

 - 1-2 tablespoons olive oil